 - A golf cart used in the operation of a golf course or only incidentally operated or moved on a highway.

-- Eye protection for operators of vehicles not equipped with a windshield.
-(ARS 28-964A)
+- Eye protection is required for operators of vehicles not equipped with a windshield (ARS 28-964A)

-- Seat and footrests for the operator and passenger if vehicle is designed to carry a passenger.
-(ARS 28-964B)
+- Seat and footrests for the operator and passenger if the vehicle is designed to carry a passenger (ARS 28-964B)

 - Sand dunes and certain areas designated by a land managing agency may require a safety flag.
-The flag shall be at least 6 by 12 inches and attached to the OHV and flying at least 8 feet above the surface of the level ground.
+The flag shall be at least 6-x-12 inches and attached to the OHV and flying at least 8 feet above the surface of the ground.
 (28-1179A.5)

 - Proper insurance.
 (ARS 28-4142A)

 - Emissions: Certain areas may also require you to have your OHV emissions tested.
 (ARS 49-542C&D)

 Safe, Ethical and Responsible Operation

 A: For more information on riding safety and training visit the Arizona Game and Fish Department OHV education webpage.